Estimating and Evaluating Regression Predictive Uncertainty in Deep Object Detectors: Evaluating Predictive Distributions

 where $\mathcal{G}_i^f$ is the $i^{th}$ ground truth object instance in the $f^{th}$ frame of a dataset, $\mathcal{D}^f_j$ is the $j^{th}$ matched detection from the same frame, $|G|$ is the number of ground truth instances in the dataset, and $N_{FP}$ is the total number of false positives.
 The pPDQ can be written as:

 where $\mathcal{Q}_S$ is a spatial quality quantifying the quality of the bounding box predictive distribution, and $\mathcal{Q}_L$ is the label quality quantifying the quality of the categorical predictive distribution.
 Let us assume for the sake of our argument that both $\mathcal{Q}_S$ and $\mathcal{Q}_L$ are proper scoring rules.
 Different combinations of $\mathcal{Q}_S$ and $\mathcal{Q}_L$ can lead to the same value of pPDQ.
 An extreme example would be if $\mathcal{Q}_S = 0$, pPDQ will be $0$ regardless of $\mathcal{Q}_L$.
-Since different predictive distributions can lead to the same value of pPDQ it is not a proper scoring rule.
+This would result in erroneous predictive distributions having the same of pPDQ as correct ones, meaning that PDQ cannot correctly rank probabilistic object detectors.